vimeo/VIMVideoPlayer/README.md

 For full documentation on the Vimeo API go [here](https://developer.vimeo.com/).

+## Found an Issue?

+Please file it in the git [issue tracker](https://github.com/vimeo/VIMVideoPlayer/issues).

+## Want to Contribute?

+If you'd like to contribute, please follow our guidelines found in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 `VIMVideoPlayer` is available under the MIT license.
-See the [LICENSE] file for more info.
+See the [LICENSE](LICENSE.md) file for more info.

 ## Questions?